microsoftgraph/msgraph-sdk-powershell/src/Education/beta/examples/New-MgBetaEducationSchoolUserByRef.md

 New-MgBetaEducationSchoolUserByRef -EducationSchoolId $educationSchoolId -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaEducationSchoolUserByRef Cmdlet.
+This example shows how to use the New-MgBetaEducationSchoolUserByRef Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).